System Requirements

 Psychtoolbox tested and supported on the most recent Ubuntu LTS version.

-Compatible with earlier versions and other distributions but not fully supported.
+Compatible with other versions and distributions but support may not be available.

 * Best visual timing precision.
 Recommended for precise timing experiments.

-• See Psychtoolbox webpage above for details on graphics hardware and other aspects.
+• See Psychtoolbox webpage above on graphics hardware and other needs.

 (Compatibility Settings)